jupyter/nbconvert/docs/source/index.rst

 supporting files (graphics, etc) will be placed in a new directory with the same base name as the notebook, suffixed with ``_files``::

-  $ ipython nbconvert notebook.ipynb
+  $ jupyter nbconvert notebook.ipynb
   $ ls
   notebook.ipynb   notebook.html    notebook_files/

 For simple single-file output, such as html, markdown, etc., the output may be sent to standard output with::

-  $ ipython nbconvert --to markdown notebook.ipynb --stdout
+  $ jupyter nbconvert --to markdown notebook.ipynb --stdout

 Multiple notebooks can be specified from the command line::

-  $ ipython nbconvert notebook*.ipynb
+  $ jupyter nbconvert notebook*.ipynb
-  $ ipython nbconvert notebook1.ipynb notebook2.ipynb
+  $ jupyter nbconvert notebook1.ipynb notebook2.ipynb

 or via a list in a configuration file, say ``mycfg.py``, containing the text::